sumasm0416/sumasm0416/README.md

 ### Hi there it's me Suma!!👋

 # 💫 About Me:
-🔭I'm currently a student.<br>🌱Passionate student with a Data Science edge.<br>⚡Education: BE.<br>🤔Skills and Expertise: Python, C.<br>👯Outside of work, I enjoy Hobbies such as Playing Badminton, Travelling<br><br>
+🔭I'm currently a Student.<br>🌱Passionate student with a Data Science edge.<br>⚡Education: BE.<br>🤔Skills and Expertise: Python, C.<br>👯Outside of work, I enjoy Hobbies such as Playing Badminton, Travelling<br><br>

 ## 🌐 Socials: